mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 });
 ```

 The stringified data object parameter isn't actually being used by anything, but is an example of how to pass additional data in case we had a more complicated Lambda function that needed the data for something else.
+We have also added a headers object to the request to signal that this data is being sent in JSON format.

 The request to upload the file to S3 will be a PUT request.
 For its parameters we'll use:
 * the URL we've just obtained